of Aid Stations

 EU / UK / ENGLAND / SOUTH-EAST

 20% Road/ 80% Trail

-Entries for 2019 will open at 1000 on Saturday 11th August 2018.
-There will be 340 places for the event on open registration and places are available on a first come, first served basis.
-An additional 40 places exist for 2018 volunteers.
+Entries for 2021 open 1000 on Saturday 29th August 2020.
+There will be 320 places for the event on open registration and places are available on a first come, first served basis.
+An additional 40 places exist for 2020 volunteers.
 All entrants must meet the minimum qualification standard below in order to apply.
 There will be no waiting list for this event.

 Runners must finish within the 13 hour time limit.
 There are additional cut offs on route which are listed in the aid station plan.

-Race HQ for 2019 is at Farnham Leisure Centre, Dogflud Way, Farnham, GU9 7UD.
-This has been changed from our previous HQ at St. Polycarps Primary School to give us more space.
-It is an 8 minute walk from Farnham station and 10 minutes from the School so there are no changes to accomodation recommendations.
+Race HQ is at Farnham Leisure Centre, Dogflud Way, Farnham, GU9 7UD.
 The race itself starts at the trail head of the North Downs Way.
-Runners will commence the 5 minutes walk down to the race start following the race briefing as we have in the past.
+Runners will commence the 5 minutes walk down to the race start having collected their tracker from Farnham Leisure Centre.

 The race route travels 50 miles east from the NDW trailhead at Farnham in the west, to Knockholt Pound.
 The route does not deviate away from the North Downs Way until the final half a mile in to the village and the finish line.

 A map of the route can be found at the bottom of this page.

 FINISHER Medal & T-Shirt to Finishers only - can be refused at time of entry for Trees not Tees.

 Additional prizes will be awarded to 1st, 2nd and 3rd place Male and Female and all Vet Categories: MV40, MV50, MV60, MV70, FV40, FV50, FV60, FV70.